WorkTime – employee monitoring software

-Working without crossing the line
+Monitoring without crossing the line

-There are exceptions where the company may need to use these features for investigative purposes, but, as we have mentioned above, this is not productivity monitoring.
+There are exceptions where the company may need to use such features for investigative purposes, but, as mentioned earlier, this is not productivity monitoring.

 The key here is to keep track of long-standing business and monitoring goals.
-Set well-defined business and monitoring objectives and most importantly, work on accomplishing them without overdoing it or crossing privacy and security lines.
+Set well-defined business and monitoring objectives and, most importantly, work on accomplishing them without overdoing it or crossing privacy and security lines.

 Keeping your business safe